Sustainable Springfield’s Board of Directors

 Scott has been involved with the analysis and design of numerous water resource projects throughout the country, including the multi-purpose water control structure at The Nature Conservancy’s 6,500-acre Emiquon Preserve, one of the largest floodplain restoration projects in the Midwest.
 The award winning water control structure facilitates wetland management and also functions as a one of a kind research facility.

 - Harv Koplo, Vice President

 Harv Koplo moved to Springfield IL in 1973 from the Virgin Islands after growing up in Brooklyn NY.
-After his involvement at Sangamon State University, its folk music coffeehouse “The Bean” and the Springfield co-op movement, he operated an import auto repair shop until starting his computer company, Avrom Systems, in 1985.
-After a 10 year stint in the Scouting program he designed and built Springfield’s first “sustainable” house and got involved in the local environmental movement.
-While still in the computer business, he also juggles his time on the Sustainable Springfield and Springfield Bicycle Club boards of directors.
+He attended Sangamon State University where he was a participant in the 20th Century Homesteading course which investigated sustainability along with solar & wind energy, was a coordinator of SSU Student Activities, the folk music coffeehouse “The Bean” and involved in the Springfield ’70’s co-op movement.
+Afterwards, he operated an import auto repair shop until starting his computer company, Avrom Systems in 1985.
+He enjoyed a 10 year stint in the Scouting program and designed & built Springfield’s first “sustainable” house.
+He is also on the board of the Springfield Bicycle Club and involved in the IL Native Plant Society.

 - Jess Weitzel, Secretary